devel0/knowledge/doc/pcb-etching.md

   - place a cooking paper over the glossy paper to allow iron sweep easily
   - proceed with iron for about 5 min over surface in X-Y-XY applying foreach pass a little pressure with body weight
   - wait surface become cold then gently remove paper
+- etching using *Sodium persulfate* dissolved in water in proportion by product datasheet (usually 1/5 sodium/water); use  mechanical bubble shaker and an heat source to speed up process of copper removal ( a light bulb may enough ); tip: if you have solution in a plastic bottle you can put into hot water for 5min to increase temperature checking that internal bottle pressure not too much